githedgehog/fabric/docs/api.md

 DHCPSubnet is the configuration (spec) for the Hedgehog DHCP server and storage for the leases (status).
-It's primarely internal API group, but it makes allocated IPs / leases information available to the end user through API.
+It's primary internal API group, but it makes allocated IPs / leases information available to the end user through API.
 Not intended to be modified by the user.